amiv-eth/amivapi/docs/Developer_Guide.md

 There are some tasks which are done on a regular basis.
 This includes removing expired permissions and unused sessions.
-Users who's permissions expire should be warned prior to this.
+Users who's permissions expire should be warned prior to this by mail.
 This is all done by a cronjob.
-The cronjob runs manage.py with the run_cron method, which will run the actions defined in cron.py.
+The cronjob runs cron.py.